Jaishawn Barham

-Jaishawn Barham (born February 2, 2004) is an American college football linebacker for the Michigan Wolverines.
-He previously played for the Maryland Terrapins.
+Jaishawn Barham (born February 2, 2004) is an American professional football linebacker for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Maryland Terrapins and Michigan Wolverines.
+Barham was selected by the Cowboys in the third round of the 2026 NFL draft.

 Early life

 Barham was born on February 2, 2004, the son of Anthony Barham and Chrishawn Nelson, and grew up in District Heights, Maryland.
-He attended high school at Saint Frances Academy in Baltimore, and was a football teammate of Derrick Moore.
+He first attended high school at DeMatha Catholic High School in Hyattsville, Maryland, before transferring to Saint Frances Academy in Baltimore for his junior and senior year, and was a football teammate of Derrick Moore.
 Barham was rated as a four-star recruit, the 108th overall prospect and the eighth-best linebacker in the class of 2021.
 He held offers from Penn State, South Carolina, Maryland, Oklahoma, Arizona State, Arkansas, Baylor, Florida, Florida State, Notre Dame and Texas A&M. Barham initially committed to play for the South Carolina Gamecocks, but ultimately decided to flip his commitment to play for his home state Maryland Terrapins.

 College career

 Maryland

 Barham enrolled at the University of Maryland, College Park in 2022.
 He became an immediate starter as a true freshman, starting all 12 games for Maryland.
 In week 6 of the 2022 season, Barham notched five tackles, two sacks, and a forced fumble against Purdue, and was named the Big Ten Co-Freshman of the week.
 He finished the season with 59 tackles, 6.5 tackles for a loss, 4 sacks, a pass deflection, and a forced fumble.
 For his performance, Barham was named honorable mention All-Big Ten Conference, and named a Freshman All-American by College Football News.

 In 2023, Barham started 11 games for Maryland.
 On November 18, 2023, Barham recorded seven tackles and his first career interception against his future team, the Michigan Wolverines.
 Barham finished his sophomore season notching 37 tackles, 3 tackles for a loss, 3 sacks, a pass deflection and an interception.
 Following his sophomore season, Barham was named honorable mention All-Big Ten for a second consecutive season.
 After the conclusion of the 2023 season, Barham entered the NCAA transfer portal.